Dot-Stuff/flxanimate/README.md

 A Texture Atlas is one of the methods of exporting animations in Adobe Animate which it can only export a single symbol.
 In every texture atlas, no matter if it is 2018 or the latest one, there will be atleast 2 main types:
 - `Animation` - explains the timelines of the main animation plus the symbols that the main one uses.
-- `spritemap` - slices the limbs that are used in the animation, variable.
+- `spritemap` - slices the limbs that are used in the animation, it can variate from 1 to infinite really.

 "FlxAnimate is literally so fuckin fragile I don't wanna call it a final version unless it has all the fuckin functions." - CheemsAndFriends